Jose A. Yaryura-Tobias, M.D.

 Philip M. Ninan, M.D.

-Philip Ninan, M.D. is a psychiatrist who has been affiliated with the Institute since 1981.
+Philip Ninan, M.D. is a psychiatrist who has collaborated with the Institute since 1981.
 After receiving his medical degree from The Christian Medical College, Vellore India University of Madras, he completed his Internship, Residency, and Fellowship in Consultation/Liaison Psychiatry in the U.S. He is on the Attending Staff at Winthrop University Hospital/Consultation Lisison Service, Department of Psychiatry in Mineola, NY and at North Shore University Hospital Manhasset, NY where he supervises 2nd year Psychiatry Residents.
 Dr. Ninan treats the full range of psychiatric disorders based on the biopsychosocial model.
 He is a member of the American Psychiatric Association (APA).

 Richard Carlton, M.D.